How to apply for our Training Programme and what to expect from a selection day designed to spot people with the potential to become great teachers.

 - Your application will be screened by two trained assessors who won’t have access to any of your personal details, to make sure it’s a bias-free process.
 You’ll hear the outcome of this within ten working days.
 If you’re successful you’ll be invited to a selection day, which is usually held at our head office in London.

-- The selection day involves a competency-based interview, participating in a group case study and teaching a sample lesson.
+- The selection day involves a competency-based interview, participating in a group case study and conducting a teaching episode.

-You’ll get more details on these, as well as travel and other information, when we invite you to come along.
+You’ll get more details on these when we invite you to attend.
 Seven days before your selection day we’ll send you a list of lesson titles, you’ll select one to base your teaching episode on.
+Please note that our Development Centres are currently virtual.

 We’ll also give you a call to talk through the structure of the day and what happens afterwards.
 It’s also a good chance to ask any questions you have.